 We are here to help you

-finding the best solution for your individual measuring task as well as to answer all questions on coating thickness measurement in general and also when it comes to special topics, on calibration, quality requirements and many more.
-It is our pleasure to share our experience of more than 70 years in coatings industry with our customers.
+in finding the best solution for your individual measurement task, as well as in answering all questions about coating thickness measurement in general and also when it comes to special topics, about calibration, quality requirements and much more.
+It is our pleasure to share our experience of more than 70 years in the coatings industry with our customers.

 Tel.: +49 221 75204-64 firstname.lastname@example.org

 Precision measuring instrument in 3 variants according to requirements

 The coating thickness gauge MiniTest 700 is available in 3 different models: